-Stocks edge higher as investors consider deal news
+Stocks edge higher as investors asses deal news

-NEW YORK (AP) — Stocks are closing slightly higher trading as investors consider the latest news on corporate deals.
+NEW YORK (AP) — Stocks are edging higher in midday trading as investors consider the latest news on corporate mergers.

 Abbott Laboratories rose 2 percent after financial analysts cheered the medical device maker's proposed acquisition of CFR Pharmaceuticals for nearly $3 billion.